Sample-based detectability and moving horizon state estimation of continuous-time systems: Linear systems and sample-based

 \section{Linear systems and sample-based \iioss}

 In the following, we will analyze the connections between sample-based observability and sample-based \iioss for linear systems.
 As it will be shown in this section, in the linear case, sample-based exponential \iioss of the system follows from sample-based observability of the unstable subsystem together with some additional condition on the sampling instances.
+This condition is required due to the continuous-time setting, which requires additional analysis beyond a straightforward extension of the discrete-time case.
 We discuss a sufficient condition for this additional condition to hold later in this section (see Theorem~\ref{thm:addcondsat} and the remarks below it).
 Therefore, previously established conditions for linear systems to be sample-based observable (cf. \cite{Wan11,Zen16}) can be utilized to verify or design sampling strategies that satisfy Assumption~\ref{ass:eIOSS} to ensure RGES of the sample-based MHE.
 Consider a linear time-invariant system described by

 where $A \in \mathbb{R}^{n \times n}$, $B \in \mathbb{R}^{n \times m}$, $C \in \mathbb{R}^{p \times n}$, $D \in \mathbb{R}^{p \times m}$.
 All other assumptions and notation are as in the general nonlinear setup (Section~\ref{sec:Pre}).
 To facilitate establishing the results presented later in this section, measurement noise is omitted.
 This assumption is made without loss of generality, since (sample-based) \iioss of system (\ref{eq:syslin}) is equivalent to (sample-based) \iioss of the same system with measurement noise in the output equation, i.e., $y(t)=C x(t) +D u(t) +v(t)$.
 In the non-sampled case it is well know that \ioss and detectability are equivalent for linear systems \cite{Son97}.
 For the sake of completeness, we briefly show this for the integral variant of \ioss that we consider in this paper. \begin{thm} A linear system is detectable if and only if it is time-discounted exponentially \iioss according to Definition~\ref{def:iiioss}. \end{thm} \begin{pf} Suppose a linear system is exponentially \mbox{\iioss}.
 Then $w, y \equiv 0$ implies $x \rightarrow 0$ as $t\rightarrow \infty$, thus the system is detectable.
 For the opposite direction we use the fact that for a detectable system there exists some matrix $L$ such that $A_L\coloneq A-LC$ is Hurwitz.
-We can write for any initial states $\chi_1,\chi_2$, any disturbance trajectories $w_1,w_2$ and control input $u$